rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

 -   A tool to convert base 10 numbers to any other base on the CLI.
 -   A provisioning script that installs all my OS customizations: wallpapers, themes, etc.
--   A basic screenshot program that automatically uploads screenshot to an image hosting website, and copies the resulting URL into the clipboard for instant copy-paste fun.
+-   A basic screen shot program that automatically uploads screen shot to an image hosting website, and copies the resulting URL into the clipboard for instant copy-paste fun.
 -   And a million other things.

 I got so much value out of these small exercises.
 Each one was simple enough to